WarmCyan/kofi/notes.md

 Also, it would sure be nice if links between things in the same page would link to eachother instead of other pages

+what does a script get -

+$content

+inbox:
+* low link count
+* recent
+* any else
+* stats?